| The Outer Side of Life: A Poetry and Prose Anthology

 Betty and her husband, Doug, moved from MA to Flat Rock, NC in 1995.
 Charles “Hawk”

-Weyantlives in Fayetteville, NC, where he has been a member of Writers’
+Weyantlives in Fayetteville, NC, where he has been a member of

-published in 2006.
+Lines was published in 2006.
 Glenda Sumner

-Wilkins grew up on a North Carolina tobacco farm, and daydreamed
+Wilkins grew up on a North Carolina tobacco farm, and daydreamed of

-writers, and other publications.
-She lives and teaches in Shelby, NC.
-C. Pleasants
+western NC women writers, and other publications.
+She lives and teaches in

 York of Sanford, NC, spent many happy childhood days hiking through

 campgrounds, fishing for rainbow trout, and eating s’mores.
-She spent many
+She spent

-Life.”
-Joseph Youngblood
+Outer Side of Life.”
+Joseph

-as a psychotherapist in Fayetteville, NC, which he calls home - and where
+in private practice as a psychotherapist in Fayetteville, NC, which he

-he lives with his family.
-Joseph writes for pleasure but this is his first
+calls home - and where he lives with his family.
+Joseph writes for

-serious attempt at publishing his work.
+pleasure but this is his first serious attempt at publishing his work.

 Return to top Return to Old Mountain Anthology Site |